-2007-08: Played for Notre Dame of the Saskatchewan Midget AAA league.
-Chosen in the first round of the 2008 QMJHL Draft by the Moncton Wildcats.
+2007-08: Brandon Gormley played for Notre Dame of the Saskatchewan Midget AAA league.
+He was chosen in the first round of the 2008 QMJHL Draft by the Moncton Wildcats.

 2010-11: Gormley made his pro hockey debut as a 19-year-old, skating in four AHL games for San Antonio following a point-per-game season for the QMJHL's Moncton Wildcats.
 He had 1 goal and was -1 in limited action with the Rampage.
 Gormley was the leading scorer amongst defensemen for Moncton despite playing just 47 games due to an early season knee injury.
 That injury prevented Gormley from playing for Canada at the 2011 U20 World Junior Championship.
 With Moncton he scored 13 goals with 35 assists.
 Gormley's -16 plus/minus was troubling, but partially reflected him scoring 9 of his 13 goals on the power play.
 He finished with 42 PMs.
 Moncton advanced to the playoffs after finishing third in its division and in five playoff games Gormley was -2 with an assist and 6 PMs.
 He was named to the QMJHL Second All-Star team.